astropy/astroquery/docs/hitran/hitran.rst

 This module provides an interface to the `HITRAN`_ database API.
 It can download a data file including transitions for a particular molecule in a given wavenumber range.
-The file is downloaded in the `~hitran.cache_location` directory and can be opened with a reader function that returns a table of spectral lines including all accessible parameters.
+The file is downloaded in the `~astroquery.hitran.cache_location` directory and can be opened with a reader function that returns a table of spectral lines including all accessible parameters.